 - All students will practice proper hygiene - A dress shirt with a collar with dark pants or uniform pants - T-shirts are not allowed to be worn to clinical sites - Facial hair is allowed if it does not interfere with proper TB mask seal - Shirts must be worn tucked in and buttoned.
-Only the top button may be left open. - Boots and shoes should be clean, polished if possible, and fully tied/zipped. - Hair should be neat, clean, and worn in a natural style (long hair pulled back) - Students may not wear jewelry (except wedding bands and medical bracelets) that could cause injuries to the student or keep the student from operating any equipment - Caps, hats, bandanas, and sunglasses are not to be worn indoors - Use of conservative makeup is acceptable.
+Only the top button may be left open. - Boots and shoes should be clean, polished if possible, and fully tied/zipped. - Hair should be neat, clean, and worn in a natural style - Students may not wear jewelry (except wedding bands and medical bracelets) that could cause injuries to the student or keep the student from operating any equipment - All body art/tattoos should not be visible - Caps, hats, bandanas, and sunglasses are not to be worn indoors - Use of conservative makeup is acceptable.
 Students must avoid excessive use of perfume, cologne, or after-shave due to increasing allergies